Columbus Drug & Alcohol Rehab, Detox & Treatment Resources

 Detoxification is a delicate process with three major steps, which include evaluation, stabilization and treatment.
 The process usually makes patients experience withdrawal symptoms, which can be mild or severe.
 These symptoms are manageable using medically assisted detoxification under the supervision of a trained medical staff.

-There are many local centers in Columbus offering detoxification services.
+There are many local centers offering detoxification services.
 These Columbus detox centers are open to all community members.
-Individuals willing to try out-of-state detox facilities can reach out to The Recovery Village for more information.

 Recovery Meetings Near You in Columbus

 Recovery meetings are drug treatment aftercare programs that include fellowship and empowerment.
 These meetings are essential to recovery since they unite members with similar alcohol and substance dependency struggles, who motivate and encourage each other.
-Recovery meetings are spread across Columbus.
+Recovery meetings are available in your area.

 1727 Boxwood Pl.